passionofcrisis/Lamzu-Webdriver-Aurora-Linux-fix/README.md

 # Lamzu-Webdriver-Aurora-Linux-Fix
-This is a fix to access the Lamzu Aurora/webdriver on chromium on Linux distro's
+Fix to access the Lamzu Aurora/webdriver on chromium on Linux distro's